Creating a Private Endpoint

 Important

-If the data sources in your private network are accessed with FQDNs and private IPs, you only need to enter the list of all the FQDNs.
+If the data sources in your private network are accessed with FQDNs and private IPs, you need to enter only the list of all the FQDNs.

 If all the data sources in your private network are accessed with private IPs, then enter at least one resolvable FQDN.